LAAC-LSCP/ChildProject/docs/TUTORIAL_VANDAM.md

 ## Create the metadata

+There is only one child in the dataset, so we have decided that that child should have ID '1' -- we will use this information below.

 Let's start with the recordings metadata. `metadata/recordings.csv` should at least have the following columns: experiment, child_id, date_iso, start_time, recording_device_type, filename.
 The .its file contains (`annotations/its/raw/BN32_010007.its`) precious information about when the recording started: